 Trekking poles are collapsible, foldable or foldable + collapsible.

 Collapsible poles are adjustable in length and can thus be shared with family and friends.
 For length adjustment they use either a lever lock mechanism (such as Leki’s Speed Lock) or twist lock mechanism (you twist the lower sections of the pole until they are secured).
-The latter is less user-friendly – it’s hard to extend or collapse the pole with gloves on and it can freeze in winter.
+The latter is less user-friendly – it’s hard to extend or collapse the pole with gloves on and the mechanism can freeze in winter.
 The downside of collapsible poles is that they usually don’t pack as small as the other types of hiking poles.
 Nevertheless, they are typically also less expensive.

 - Pros: Can be inexpensive, adjustable in length (good for sharing and fit when going uphill or downhill)